drummerboydibs/CSC-591---Ancient-Sssnake---Dylan-Smith/README.md

 - Interact button doesn't consistently display when near interactables.
 For now, use your eyes and ears!
 - The no-goodnik in the temple basement
 - I know, the title screen and game over screens aren't there anymore.
 - Attacking things doesn't work.
 That unfortunately includes the bossfight.
 So... right now it's unwinnable.
+That's OK, you're all winners in my book.
+- I broke the Archaeologist / boss fight - deleted the custom texture.
+Time to go spelunking through GitHub repos...
+I also never finished his scripts.
+- Sometimes the script to turn NPCs friendly goes bonkers and the player grows to Incredible Hulk-like proportions.
+But only in the browser, so that's nice.
+- AI pathing using Unity's new AI navmesh system is still pretty hit or miss.
+In the browser build, usually miss.

 **To Do**
-- Fix bugs.
-- Fix/re-add title screens, level transitions, and game over screens.
 - Wire up end boss.
+- Add level transitions.
+- Squash bugs.
+- Maybe some nice background music.
+But the sound effects are the important part!
+(Maybe a config...)
 -

  **Assets**